rasterm/rasterm/docs/LIFETIMES.md

 restoration once.
 Sinks that can make partial physical writes must finish the remaining bytes internally before returning `true`.

-Timestamps are signed nanoseconds in a caller defined clock domain. rasterm preserves them for events and telemetry but does not interpret them.
+Timestamps are signed nanoseconds in a caller defined clock domain. tasterm preserves them for events and telemetry but does not interpret them.
 Frame ID zero and `unknownTimestamp` mean unspecified.